 Some people think of measles as a simple childhood illness that causes an itchy rash.
 But measles is a very contagious disease that can result in some serious complications.

 The U.S. declared that measles were eliminated in 2000.
 The CDC defines measles elimination as "the absence of continuous disease transmission for 12 months or more in a specific geographic area."
-If outbreaks continue until late fall, there is a chance that the U.S. could lose its eliminated status for measles, Stat points out.
+The New York outbreak had put the U.S. at risk of losing its eliminated status for measles.
+But when the outbreak ended in October, the U.S. Department of Health & Human Services said that measles is still considered eliminated in the U.S.

-But measles isn't just a problem in the U.S. The World Health Organization (WHO) reports that there have been more than 112,000 measles cases in 170 countries in the first three months of 2019.
-Globally this is almost a 300% increase since the same time last year.
+But measles isn't just a problem in the U.S. The World Health Organization (WHO) reports that there have been more than 364,000 measles cases reported in 182 countries in the first six months of 2019.
+Reported measles cases are the highest they have been in any year since 2006.

 (Measles is also called rubeola, so it's worth noting a common misunderstanding: Rubeola and rubella — though spelled similarly — are not the same disease.
 As the Mayo Clinic explains, they are caused by different viruses and both involve a rash, but that's where the similarity ends.)